Dining Safely With Food Allergies at Queen’s

 We want to create an exceptional dining experience for you and knowing about your food allergies/intolerances will help us do just that!

-Before starting at Queen’s, review this safety checklist from Food Allergy Canada for more ways to stay safe.
+Before starting at Queen’s, review resources on Food Allergy Canada for more ways to stay safe.

 WHAT WE DO: